Often, the earlier a disease is diagnosed, the

 When and how often you get screening tests may depend on your age, your gender, your health status, your risk factors, and the cost of testing.
 Your doctor may suggest screening tests based on expert guidelines.
 In some cases, testing is done as part of a routine

 When you are thinking about getting a screening test, talk with your doctor.
 Find out about the disease, what the test is like, how the test may help you or hurt you, and how much the test costs.
+You may also want to ask what further testing and follow-up will be needed if a screening test result shows a possible problem.

 Ask your doctor about the limits of the test and treatment.
 For example: